employees working on their computers

 • How do we compare with competitors in our industry?

 These ratios can be particularly valuable for assessing both the efficiency of individual departments and the organization as a whole.
-For instance, ratios like revenue per employee can provide insights into productivity, while the ratio of HR staff to total employees sheds light on resource allocation in the HR function.
+For instance, ratios like revenue per employee can provide insights into productivity, while the HR to employee ratio sheds light on resource allocation in the HR function.

 1. Revenue per Employee